carlacz/FPJT/PsychoPy-local/readme.md

 This experiment uses external spreadsheet files to manage text and translations.
 This makes adding new languages relatively easy, but strict formatting rules apply.

-Participants select their preferred language via the PsychoPy startup dialog (Experiment Info; see [Experiment settings](#experiment-settings-parameters-to-choose)).
+The language can be selected via the PsychoPy startup dialog (Experiment Info; see [Experiment settings](#experiment-settings-parameters-to-choose)).
 The experiment then uses the corresponding _ISO_code_ (e.g., `EN`, `DE`) to retrieve the corresponding text from columns in the external message sheet.

 - `Language_localiser.xlsx` maps a **language** to an **ISO_code**.
 - The message sheet (e.g., `fpjt_files/Messages.xlsx`) contains one column per ISO_code (e.g., `EN`, `DE`) and is iterated to populate the global text variables used across routines.